 Coeliac Disease

-This information factsheet is about Coeliac Disease
+This factsheet is about Coeliac Disease

 Causes

-What does Coeliac disease look like?
+What does coeliac disease look like?

 How can coeliac disease affect the body?